spectrochempy.MCRALS

 Defines whether the spectral profiles should be normalized.

-: spectra are normalized with respect to their maximum value.
+None: no normalization is applied.'euclid': spectra are normalized with respect to their total area,'max': spectra are normalized with respect to their maximum value.

 - solverConc